petedavisdev/petedavis.dev/_posts/reasons-to-use-components-in-vuepress-markdown.md

 ## 3. Adding interactivity

-The examples so far have shown how useful components can be without writing a single line of JavaScript.
-Here's an example of how you can add some interactivity to your content with a simple quiz component with just a little of what Vue has to offer.
+The examples so far have shown how useful components can be without even using the `<script>` part of your single file components.
+Here's an example of how you can add some interactivity to your content with a simple quiz component.

 ```vue
 <template>